Sanjeet190/Sanjeet190/README.md

 - 👋 Hi, I’m @Sanjeet190
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Github
-- 📫 How to reach me ...
+- 📫 How to reach me @__sanj16__ Instagram.  @Sanjeet Prabhat LinkedIn

 <!---
 Sanjeet190/Sanjeet190 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.